Kaz Rahman: Early life and education

-Rahman grew up in Ontario, Canada and studied Visual Arts at York University in Toronto, Ontario, (BFA), painting/photography at the University of Northumbria in Newcastle, England and later Media Arts at City College (CUNY) in New York City where he earned his MFA.
-He has also lived in Moscow, Russia (1998), Budapest, Hungary (1999), Hyderabad, India (2004–08), Pittsburgh, United States (2008–14), Istanbul, Turkey (2014–16) and currently lives and works in Plymouth, United Kingdom where he was lecturer in film at Plymouth College of Art.
+Rahman was born and grew up in Ontario, Canada.
+He is of Hyderabadi Muslim, Cornish, and English descent.
+He studied Visual Arts at York University in Toronto, Ontario, (BFA), painting/photography at the University of Northumbria in Newcastle, England and later Media Arts at City College (CUNY) in New York City where he earned his MFA.
+He has also lived in Moscow, Russia (1998), Budapest, Hungary (1999), Hyderabad, India (2004–08), Pittsburgh, United States (2008–14), Istanbul, Turkey (2014–16) has lived and worked in Plymouth, United Kingdom where he was lecturer in film at Plymouth College of Art, and currently lives and works in Knoxville, United States, as an associate professor at the University of Tennessee.

 Art

 Rahman's key solo exhibitions include Magic Carpet at the Art Gallery of Peterborough in 2001, Flood in the Sky at the State Gallery of Fine Arts in Hyderabad, India in 2005, Deccani Ark at the Bombay Art Gallery in 2007 and "Salaat" at the Hasta Gallery in Hyderabad, India in 2008.

 From February to September 2011, his work was exhibited at the San Jose Museum of Art as part of the group show Roots in the Air, Branches Below: Modern and Contemporary Art from India.

 In late 2011, an exhibition of his photography and video work was shown at the 4th International Video Arte Festival in Camaguey, Cuba.